Posted: Jun 16, 2026

 • Assist with onboarding of new program contractors with respect to EEB and DEEP roles, processes, and functions related to program implementation.

-Qualifications
+Required Qualifications

-• Strong written and verbal communication
+• Strong written, verbal, and interpersonal communication skills.

 • Demonstrated organizational, problem-solving, and collaboration skills, including the ability to work independently and in team settings; take ownership of processes; exercise initiative; and follow through on solutions.

-• Independence from the Utilities, DEEP, and the EEB and its The candidate shall not be a current program contractor, employed by a current program contractor, in a contractual relationship with a current program contractor, or have an immediate familial relationship with a current program contractor, an employee of a program contractor, or an individual in a contractual relationship with a program contractor.
+• Independence from the Utilities, DEEP, and the EEB and its contractors.
+The candidate shall not be a current program contractor, employed by a current program contractor, in a contractual relationship with a current program contractor, or have an immediate familial relationship with a current program contractor, an employee of a program contractor, or an individual in a contractual relationship with a program contractor.

 Anticipated Workload